How Much Description Should a Novel Have?

 (Don’t you just love that metaphor of the tower being an echoing throat?)

-How much and what kind of description you include in your novel will depend on the kind of writer you are and the kind of story you’re writing.
-Even so, you need to consider how descriptive your writing should be, and where the most detail should be included, in order to help readers accurately envision your story.
+How much and what kind of description an author includes in their novel will depend on the kind of writer they are and the kind of story they’re writing.
+Even so, they need to consider how descriptive their writing should be, and where the most detail should be included, in order to help readers accurately envision their story.